nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Starting Display Window](images/Lessons.jpg)

+:bulb: **Tip:** Lesson Lists do not have indexes to avoid confusion with the indexes of the lessons in the original list.
-:bulb: **Tip:** If you want to see the index of the lessons in the list, you can use the `view-lessons` command to view the list of lessons.
+If you want to see the index of the lessons in the list, you can use the `view-lessons` command to view the list of lessons.

+:bulb: **Tip:** This page only shows the most basic information of the lessons.
+If you want to see more details of the lessons, you can use the `view-lessons` command to view the list of lessons.

 #### Exams Page